GoogleChrome/web.dev/src/site/content/en/blog/why-coop-coep/index.md

 This is exactly what COOP+COEP is about.

-Under a cross-origin isolated state, the requesting site is considered less dangerous and unlocks powerful features such as `SharedArrayBuffer`, `performance.measureMemory` and JS Self-Profiling API which could otherwise be used for Spectre-like attacks.
+Under a cross-origin isolated state, the requesting site is considered less dangerous and this unlocks powerful features such as `SharedArrayBuffer`, `performance.measureMemory` and JS Self-Profiling API which could otherwise be used for Spectre-like attacks.
 It also prevents modifying `document.domain`.